Aalto5G/RealmGateway/DOCUMENTATION.md

 Extended requirements for virtualization in same host:
 * qve-phy-xxxx: Layer-2 Virtual Ethernet pair connected to filtering Linux bridge.
-* qve-l2-xxxx: Layer-2 Virtual Ethernet pair connected to integration Linux bridge.
+* qvi-phy-xxxx: Layer-2 Virtual Ethernet pair connected to integration Linux bridge.
-* qbi-xxxx: Layer-2 Linux bridge connecting qve-l2 with qve-vhosts and network namespaces.
+* qbi-xxxx: Layer-2 Linux bridge connecting qvi-phy with qve-vhosts and network namespaces.

+### Traffic directionality

+Attending to the aforementioned network design we can distinguish between different routed traffic flows:

+* LAN originated
+  * To local CES services (DHCP and DNS)
+  * To a host in the Internet - via l3-wan
+  * To a host behind CES - via l3-tun (We could have different proxy pools for better control)
+* WAN originated
+  * To local CES services (HTTP and DNS)
+  * To a host behind CES - via l3-lan
+* TUN originated
+  * To a host behind CES - via l3-lan

+For the definition of rules and policies this is very important as it will allow us to define very specific scopes.

 ## Iptables